 Figure 11: Surface map and combined section of HJS: The 3D routine does not allow the “pcolormesh” representation.
-Each section was represented using the “imshow” plot style for 3D view. a) Surface map; line 01 and line 02 oriented 126 ° while line 03 to line 05 oriented 110°, b) Stacked sections map from CSAMT 2D inversion.
+Each section was represented using the “imshow” plot style for 3D view. a) Surface map; line 01 and line 02 are oriented at 126 ° while line 03 to line 05 are oriented at 110°, b) Stacked sections map from CSAMT 2D inversion.
 The dip angle of the main fault (F1) is represented in perspective view.